 Enough About Restriction… What DID You Eat?

 As many people know, even before Veganuary, I wasn’t a big meat eater – maybe a burger once every few weeks or some fish if I ate out.
-Oh yeah, and my dad’s bolognese.
-But it wasn’t like it hit January 1 and I suddenly had to replace all my meals with meat-free alternatives.
+Oh yeah, and my dad’s Bolognese sauce.
+But it wasn’t like it hit January 1st and I suddenly had to replace ALL my meals with meat-free alternatives.

-Aside from meat, I was already eating many vegan dishes too – three-bean chilli, bean stews, a LOT of oats, and that kind of thing.
+Aside from not eating much meat, I was already eating many vegan dishes.
+For example, three-bean chilli, bean stews, a LOT of oats, and that kind of thing.
 My regular protein powder is vegan too (I prefer the taste).